Passlens

 A simple decision framework makes this category much easier to navigate.
 First ask whether your main pain point is capture, review, background cleanup, print output, or digital export.
 Second ask whether the software helps with that specific pain point or only makes the interface look easy.
 Third ask whether you will need a second tool afterward.
 If the answer is yes, the first tool may not be solving enough of the workflow to deserve trust.
 Fourth ask whether the product is clear about privacy, output, and processing.
 Those are the qualities that separate a genuinely useful free tool from a funnel with a crop widget attached to it.

-This framework also protects the content from drifting into weak recommendation culture.
 The goal is not to declare one universal winner.
-The goal is to help users understand which kind of software behavior is actually useful for their situation.
-That is stronger commercially because it creates better-qualified product expectations.
-Users who choose the workflow that matches their real need are more likely to complete the task and more likely to trust the product afterward.
+The goal is to help you understand which kind of tool behavior is actually useful for your situation.
+Users who choose a workflow that matches their real need are more likely to finish the task without starting over.

 1. If you want the broadest free browser workflow, start with software that explains crop, background, and export together.